-At a future time, if the City of Boroondara is willing, the original entry gates could be relocated from Victoria Park to the new entrance.
+At some time in the future, if the City of Boroondara is willing, the original entry gates could be relocated from Victoria Park to the new entrance.
 The photo-montage on the front page provides an indication of how this might look.
 This may be possible in the future, but is not part of the work being considered now.